Dubai: Are children allowed to travel alone on metro, buses?

 The UAE, and Dubai in particular, is one of the safest places in the world.
 Parents often have no problem sending their children to school or extra-curricular classes by public transport.
 In fact, if you have boarded the metro early in the morning or around at around 2pm in the afternoon, you may have seen girls and boys in their uniforms and with their backpacks, chatting and making their way to or from school.

-If you have ever wondered whether this is legal or safe, there is no need to worry - Dubai's RTA (Roads and Transport Authority) has very clear rules in place about minors travelling on public transport.
+If you have ever wondered whether this is legal or safe, there is no need to worry - Dubai's RTA (Roads and Transport Authority) has very clear rules in place about minors travelling on the metro or the bus.

 Here are the RTA rules on unaccompanied minors travelling on the metro or the public buses, based on age: